 If you need to have your documents legally confirmed as exact copies or the originals, or you need to have your signature verified by a notary, you have two options: either go to a notary office, or to a CzechPoint service at a post office (only documents in Czech and Slovak here, though).

 CzechPoint service is a government platform for assisted access to the public administration system.

 The complete map of CzechPoints is available here.
-You can find a CzechPoint in almost every post office as well – you can check on the map here, but you can also search for the nearest CzechPoint on google maps.
-The post would then have a CzechPoint logo out front.
+You can find a CzechPoint at almost every post office – you can check the map here, but you can also search for the nearest CzechPoint via Google maps.
+The post office would then have the blue CzechPoint logo out front.

 At CzechPoint, you can get:

 - certified extracts from a number of public administration information systems (e.g. Criminal Register, Land Register),

 If you need an authenticated copy, bring the document with you and ask for an authenticated copy (‘ověřená kopie’).
 The clerk will make a copy and put a stamp on it.